 Ben Reymenants owner and founder Blue Label Diving

 Most people who meet Ben Reymenants’s take an instant liking to him.
 He is friendly and calm has the world of knowledge about technical diving, rebreathers and dive medics which he cannot wait to share with you.
-Most technical divers that have been in this industry for more then 20 years are now bound to a desk and if they are lucky teach or dive twice a year.
+Most technical divers that have been in this industry for more than 20 years are now bound to a desk and if they are lucky teach or dive twice a year.
 Ben his major advantage and strength he is in the water 300 days per year.
 Besides teaching he keeps on exploring caves and reefs to deeper depths then the average tech diver does and he keeps on doing technical diving courses himself, like the JJ CCR Instructor course, to keep himself educated.

 His passion for diving began in 1982 with inspiration from the classic James Bond movie, ‘For Your Eyes Only’ where divers salvage a computer hidden in a shipwreck.
 Disappointingly, diving remained a high-priced pipe dream until he had made enough cash at age 18 to enrol in a dive course with a local CMAS club.
 After 2 months of pool sessions, theory classes and lake dives he received the prestigious 1 star diver rating.
 Further inspired by watching the film “Le Grande Blue” multiple times, he became fascinated by the idea of becoming a deep mixed gas support diver.
 Soon after taking a holiday to the Canary islands, far away from the murky 12 degree waters of Belgium, Ben decided this was the place to get started.

 After settling in the capital of Tenerife, siestas turned into daily solo diving sessions, exploring slowly increasing depths – 60m and beyond.
 In that same year, Ben Reymenants’s training led him to become a Divemaster and soon after an Instructor.
-In his quest to access more distant sites, he attained his boat captain’s license.
+In his quest to use more distant sites, he attained his boat captain’s license.
 In a small fishing town whilst working for a French-speaking dive shop, he met a fellow Belgian, Phillipe, who regaled him with tales of helium-based mixes and nitrox decompression gasses used in Egypt, allowing safe passage past the 100m mark, and more importantly, safe return from depth.
 No arm twisting was required: a month later Ben started work in El Gouna, an idyllic resort town near Hurghada in Egypt.
 A new technical wing was purchased to carry multiple tanks.
 Every day, when guests aboard the boats he staffed sat to lunch, Ben slipped silently away to explore the abyss.
 Then the first reality check came.

 Lost in a wreck without lights or line and a few weeks later he suffered a blackout at 100m.
 Alone and under the powerful narcotic spell of deep air diving, it was a very near miss.
 Realising air was no longer a safe option to dive regularly, he went back to the study books.
 Two months later Ben Reymenants was certified as an Extended Range Instructor and Trimix diver.
 He was now 23 years old.